 ‘I know and do what is right for me’

 Physically: Flower Essences are one of my favourite tools to use, namely since they work so effectively with so little effort.
 The longer you use them and the deeper they rebalance and anchor.
-Get in touch with me here, if you’d like me to send you some.
+You can order some here, or get in touch with me if you can’t see yours in the list.

 Whitethorn– Helps us be more gentle with ourselves.
 It brings a sense of optimistic freshness and helps our thinking to move in new, innovative directions.
 It helps release us from succumbing to old patterns and habits, especially if we have continued to act them out after initially recognizing them.